dannyniu/hardcopy/README.md

 converter softwares such as WeasyPrint or PrinceXML (the names of which are trademarks of their respective owner).

-Bundled with the default distribution of HardCopy, is the FreeFont fonts from GNU (available at https://gnu.org/s/freefont).
+Some 3rd-party fonts are bundled with the default distribution of hardcopy.
-GNU FreeFont is used to typeset some mathematical expressions, you may replace it with other fonts if you find conflicts in licensing conditions.
-For licensing information see doc/Licenses.html.
+See LICENSE.md for details.